awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  For more information about locking reads, see the [MySQL Reference Manual](https://dev.mysql.com/doc/refman/5.6/en/innodb-locking-reads.html)\.

- Locking read operations are supported on all nodes, but the lock scope is local to the node on which the command was executed\.
-A locking read executed on one writer doesn't prevent other writers from accessing or modifying the locked rows\.
+ Locking read operations are supported on all nodes, but the lock scope is local to the node on which the command was run\.
+A locking read performed on one writer doesn't prevent other writers from accessing or modifying the locked rows\.
 Despite this limitation, you can still work with locking reads in use cases that guarantee strict workload scope separation between writers, such as in sharded or multitenant databases\.

  Consider the following guidelines:
 +  Remember that a node can always see its own changes immediately and without delay\.
 When possible, you can colocate reads and writes on the same node to eliminate the GRAW requirement\.